danialbz/NLP-strategy-comprehension/README.md

-**NLP Strategy Comprehension**
+NLP Strategy Comprehension

 Overview

-This repository contains Python code developed for the text mining and analysis of academic literature on the "Made in Italy" field, as part of my Master's thesis at the University of Padova.
-The project focuses on extracting and analyzing key themes in academic discourse using Natural Language Processing (NLP) and text mining techniques.

 Objectives

-The primary goal of this project is to analyze academic literature on "Made in Italy" by identifying thematic structures, extracting key terms, and visualizing semantic relationships.
-The research employs a combination of topic modeling, clustering, and semantic analysis to uncover the discourse surrounding this concept.

 Features

+This repository contains Python code developed for text mining and analysis of academic literature on "Made in Italy", as part of my Master's thesis at the University of Padova.
+The project focuses on extracting key themes, analyzing discourse, and visualizing semantic relationships using Natural Language Processing (NLP) and text mining techniques.

+Objectives

+The primary goal of this project is to analyze academic literature on "Made in Italy" by identifying thematic structures, extracting key terms, and visualizing insights.
+The research employs a combination of topic modeling, clustering, and semantic analysis to uncover the evolving discourse on this topic.

+Features

-Data Processing & Preprocessing
+1. Data Processing & Preprocessing

-Utilizes pandas for structured data manipulation.
+Uses pandas for structured data manipulation.

 Implements spaCy and NLTK for text tokenization, lemmatization, and stopword removal.

-Applies regular expressions (re library) for pattern matching and cleaning.
+Applies regular expressions (re library) for pattern matching and text cleaning.

-Natural Language Processing Techniques
+2. Natural Language Processing Techniques

-Topic Modeling: Uses Latent Dirichlet Allocation (LDA) to extract thematic structures.
+Topic Modeling: Extracts thematic structures using Latent Dirichlet Allocation (LDA).

-Word Embeddings: Employs TF-IDF, Word2Vec, and BERT to analyze term relationships.
+Word Embeddings: Analyzes semantic relationships using TF-IDF, Word2Vec, and BERT.

-Summarization: Uses TextRank and Sumy for automated text summarization.
+Summarization: Implements TextRank and Sumy for automated text summarization.

-Semantic Analysis: Applies clustering techniques to group related research themes.
+Semantic Analysis: Groups related research themes using clustering techniques.

-Visual Representations
+3. Visual Representations

 Word Clouds: Highlights the most frequently occurring terms.

-Topic Distribution Graphs: Visualizes the distribution of key topics across the corpus.
+Topic Distribution Graphs: Shows the distribution of key topics across the corpus.

 Dendrograms & Similarity Maps: Represents relationships between different thematic clusters.

 Categories of Analysis

-The research categorizes the extracted data into four primary thematic areas:
+The research classifies the extracted data into four thematic areas:

-Sociale: Social aspects and implications.
+Sociale → Social aspects and implications.

-Culture: Cultural themes and references.
+Culture → Cultural themes and references.

-Method: Research methodologies and approaches.
+Method → Research methodologies and approaches.

-Digital: Digital and technological influences.
+Digital → Digital and technological influences.

 Tools & Libraries Used

-Programming Languages: Python
+Programming Language: Python

 Libraries: pandas, spaCy, NLTK, re, scikit-learn, gensim, Sumy, TextBlob, matplotlib, seaborn